 Options further explained for tooth #14

-The down side to repairing the tooth with the crown would be the cost.
+The downside to repairing the tooth with the crown would be the cost.
 The second way to repair number 14 would be to replace the broken, missing part of the tooth with a filling.
-The advantages with this type of repair would be to keep the cost down.
-The one down side of repairing the tooth with a filling is that the potential exists that another piece of the tooth could break off in the future.
+The advantages of this type of repair would be to keep the cost down.
+The one downside of repairing the tooth with a filling is that the potential exists that another piece of the tooth could break off in the future.

 The patient, due to finances, elected to leave tooth #15 alone and repair tooth number 14 with a filling.